things4u/ESP-1ch-Gateway-v5.0--OLD/README.md

 The following things are still on my wish list to make to the single channel gateway:

-- Receive downstream message with commands form the server.
+- Receive downstream message with commands from the server.
 These can be used to configure the gateway through downlink messages (such as setting the SF)
 - Support for ESP32 and RFM95 on 915 MHz
 - Use the SPIFFS for storing .css files